fiatyus/finalproj-cathy/README.md

 -`code/renderreport.R` is used for rendering the report from the command line

 -to synchronize package repository with `renv::restore()`, run `make install` in the command line

+-to build and run the Docker image, run `make cpt.html/final_report', to run for a Mac/Linux-OS-specific target